ScoreBig/packer-templates/README.md

 Windows Server Packer Images
 ----------------------------

-These are public version of the Packer templates we use to build Windows Server images for Vagrant, OpenStack, etc.
+These are the public version of the Packer templates we use to build Windows Server images for Vagrant, OpenStack, etc.

-They are based on the templates provided by [OpenTable](https://github.com/opentable/packer-images/).
+They are based on the templates provided by [OpenTable](https://github.com/opentable/packer-images/) and are available under the same license.

 They include a trial license key and are therefore only valid for 30 days.
-You must replace the key in Autounattend.xml with a valid permanent key to use the generated OS images beyond 30 days.
+You must replace the key in Autounattend.xml with a valid permanent key to use the generated OS images beyond this.

 The images produced are Server Core (no GUI shell) unless otherwise specified.